January 2022 North American blizzard: New York

 New York governor Kathy Hochul on January 28 urged residents, particularly those further east in the Long Island region, to prepare for high winds, power outages and near-blizzard conditions.
 People were also urged to not travel at the height of the storm.
 Hochul also ordered that state emergency assets be ready in case the system tracked further west.
 A "snow alert" was declared in New York City by the New York Department of Sanitation that day as well.
 On Long Island, Public Service Enterprise Group crews worked to cut tree branches in order to prevent power outages from snow weighing down on the branches and breaking.
 The Long Island Railroad suspended service for the following day and the Metro-North Railroad suspended service on most routes and provided reduced service on the remainder.
 All New York City ferries that day were cancelled.

 New England

 In Boston, Massachusetts, officials warned of up to 30 in of snow through early on January 29.
 Early on January 28, a Blizzard Warning was issued for Rhode Island, Coastal New Hampshire, Eastern Massachusetts, and much of Maine.
 Some of the same states also issued Snow emergencies and parking bans in small towns and cities.
+Certain facilities of Cape Cod National Seashore closed before the storm.
+The entire state of Rhode Island had a travel ban for non-emergency vehicles from 8am to 8pm on January 29.